Volunteering & Officiating

 Treasurer

-2 Year Elected Term Positions: Financial and/or book keeping skills
+2 Year Elected Term Position: Financial and/or book keeping skills

-2 Year Elected Term Positions: Should be an SNC level 2 official.
+2 Year Elected Term Position: Should be an SNC level 2 official.
 Good organizational skills

-2 Year Elected Term Positions: Previous fundraising committee member preferred but not mandatory.
-Marketing experience an asset.
+2 Year Elected Term Position: Previous fundraising committee member preferred but not mandatory.
+Marketing experience an asset

 Registrar

-2 Year Elected Term Positions: Good organizational and interpersonal skills an asset.
-Works closely with other board members particularily the Treasurer
+2 Year Elected Term Position: Good organizational and interpersonal skills an asset.
+Works closely with other board members particularly the Treasurer

 Meet Manager

-2 Year Elected Term Positions: Must be an SNC qualified Meet Manager.
+2 Year Elected Term Position: Must be an SNC qualified Meet Manager.
 Knowledge of swim meet planning, organization, and execution is critical.
 Meet Manager is accountable for the financial success of a hosted meet.
 Assembles and acts as Swim Meet Committee head.
-Works closely with Board members particularily Officials Coordinator and Fundraising Coordinator.
+Works closely with Board members particularly Officials Coordinator and Fundraising Coordinator.

 Annual or Event Volunteer Positions